How To Choose The Best Paint Colours For Furniture

 Unless you love the colour, then it doesn’t matter.

-Tools to find the best paint colors for furniture
+Tools to find the best paint colours for furniture

 I regularly show the swatches of coats of paint in my videos.
 It’s a great way to double-check a variety of options because I can’t easily visualise how something will look.